Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Introduction

-This formulation presents two main limitations.
-First, as it does not involve any notion of probability, the worst-case configuration is often extremely unlikely, leading to a conservative design with regard to industrial requirements that are generally defined in a stochastic sense.
-Second, in control engineering applications, uncertain parameters are often assumed to follow a Gaussian distribution.
-Consequently, because Problem~\eqref{eq:Hinfproblem} is defined over a bounded space $\mathcal D$, the minimum and maximum values are often chosen at 3 standard deviations around the mean value.
-This choice results in an arbitrary worst case when tied to extremal values of some of the parameters.

-When considering deterministic parameters $\delta \in [-1,1]^m$, the state-of-art robust $\mathcal H_\infty$ control is the nonsmooth optimization algorithm of~\cite{Apkarian2015a}, implemented in MATLAB's function \textsc{systune}, that solves the inner maximization problem of \eqref{eq:Hinfproblem} using a local search enabled by the computation of Clarke subdifferentials~\cite{Clarke90} of the $\mathcal H_\infty$ norm~\cite{Boyd91}.
-Identified worst-case configurations are iteratively added to an active set $\mathcal D_a \subset \mathcal D$ on which the outer minimization problem is solved based on the algorithm of~\cite{Apkarian2006}.
-Then, global robustness verification can be done for example with $\mu$-analysis~\cite{doyle1982}.
-Based on branch-and-bound algorithms~\cite{roos2013systems}, this technique provides a formal guarantee of detecting the global worst-case configuration.
+When considering deterministic parameters $\delta \in [-1,1]^m$, the state of the art for robust $\mathcal H_\infty$ control is the nonsmooth optimization algorithm of~\cite{Apkarian2015a}, implemented in MATLAB's function \textsc{systune} \cite{systune}, that solves the inner maximization problem of \eqref{eq:Hinfproblem} using a local search enabled by the computation of Clarke subdifferentials~\cite{Clarke90} of the $\mathcal H_\infty$ norm~\cite{Boyd91}.
+Identified worst-case configurations are iteratively added to an active set $\mathcal D_a \subset \mathcal D_\delta$ on which the outer minimization problem is solved based on the algorithm of~\cite{Apkarian2006}.
+Then, global robustness verification can be done for example with Monte Carlo sampling~\cite{Tempo1996} or with $\mu$-analysis~\cite{doyle1982}.
+The former provides statistical guarantees based on the worst observed sample, while the latter, generally based on branch-and-bound algorithms~\cite{roos2013systems}, provides a formal guarantee of detecting the global worst-case configuration.
 However, as noted above, this worst-case scenario can be extremely rare, which motivated the development of probabilistic $\mu$-analysis~\cite{Biannic2021}.
-Nevertheless, as most global optimization methods, these techniques exhibit limited scalability with the number of parameters and with the size of the $\Delta$ block in the Linear Fractional Representation.
+Nevertheless, $\mu$-based techniques exhibit limited scalability with the number of parameters, since they rely on bounding the structured singular value, whose exact computation is NP-hard \cite{Toker98}.
 Furthermore, they are not oriented toward robust controller synthesis, which is the primary concern of the present work.